nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

         </predicate>

         <fixedPart>
           ecm:parentId = ?
-AND ecm:isCheckedInVersion = 0 AND ecm:mixinType !=
+AND ecm:isVersion = 0 AND ecm:mixinType !=
           'HiddenInNavigation' AND ecm:isTrashed = 0
         </fixedPart>